sandialabs/Payette/Documents/Documentation/Files/building.rst

 #) *Unable to build*

-   Difficulty building Payette is usually the result of broken ``NumPy`` and ``SciPy`` installations and the workaround involves reinstalling all software packages from sourc.
-If you are uncomfortable installing these software packages from source, consider using Sage to build and run Payette.
+   Difficulty building *Payette* is usually the result of broken *NumPy* and *SciPy* installations and the workaround involves reinstalling all software packages from sourc.
+If you are uncomfortable installing these software packages from source, consider using Sage to build and run *Payette*.

 Troubleshooting
 ===============

-If you experience problems when building/installing/testing Payette, you can ask help from `Tim Fuller <tjfulle@sandia.gov>`_ or `Scot Swan <mswan@sandia.gov>`_.
+If you experience problems when building/installing/testing *Payette*, you can ask help from `Tim Fuller <tjfulle@sandia.gov>`_ or `Scot Swan
+<mswan@sandia.gov>`_.
 Please include the following information in your message:

 #) Are you using Sage, or not